ccrma/chuck/README.md

 # ChucK [![macOS - Build and Unit Tests](https://github.com/ccrma/chuck/actions/workflows/macos-build-unit-tests.yml/badge.svg)](https://github.com/ccrma/chuck/actions/workflows/macos-build-unit-tests.yml) [![Linux - Build and Unit Tests](https://github.com/ccrma/chuck/actions/workflows/linux-build-unit-tests.yml/badge.svg)](https://github.com/ccrma/chuck/actions/workflows/linux-build-unit-tests.yml)

 ## Strongly-timed, Concurrent, and On-the-fly Music Programming Language
-[ChucK](https://chuck.stanford.edu/) is a programming language for real-time sound synthesis and music creation.
+**[ChucK](https://chuck.stanford.edu/)** is a programming language for real-time sound synthesis and music creation.
 It is open-source and freely available on macOS, Windows, and Linux.
 ChucK presents a unique time-based, concurrent programming model that is precise and expressive (we call this _strongly-timed_), with dynamic control rates and the ability to add and modify code on-the-fly.
 In addition, ChucK supports MIDI, OpenSoundControl, HID devices, and multi-channel audio.
 It's fun and easy to learn, and offers composers, researchers, and performers a powerful programming tool for building and experimenting with complex audio synthesis/analysis programs, and real-time interactive music.

 Welcome to ChucK!

 ## Installing ChucK
-To download and install ChucK, visit https://chuck.stanford.edu/release/
+To download and install ChucK, visit the **[official ChucK release page](https://chuck.stanford.edu/release/)**.

-For more information, including documentation, examples, research publications, and community resources, vist the [ChucK homepage](https://chuck.stanford.edu/) or its [Princeton mirror](https://chuck.cs.princeton.edu/).
+For more information, including documentation, examples, research publications, and community resources, vist the **[ChucK homepage](https://chuck.stanford.edu/)** or its **[Princeton mirror](https://chuck.cs.princeton.edu/)**.

 ### Homebrew
 ```